hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 A `identity` block supports the following:

-* `type` - (Required) The type of Managed Identity which should be assigned to the Iot Hub.
+* `type` - (Required) The type of Managed Identity which should be assigned to the IoT Hub.
 Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned`.

-* `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the Iot Hub.
+* `identity_ids` - (Optional) A list of User Managed Identity ID's which should be assigned to the IoT Hub.

 ---